Content warning, highlight the hidden text between the lines:

 was that voice again.

-Outside the ring, Trace had regained her bearings, and she still had that chair.
-Alicia tried to get out of the way as her opponent swung the weapon, but the steel clattered into the rookie's mangled back, causing her to cry out in anguish.
-The rookie stumbled off-balance toward the barricade as the woman wearing Alicia's blood as warpaint stalked closer.
-Alicia's back stung and throbbed and ached and burned as she bumped against the steel rail.
-Trace gripped the chair tight as she stalked after the beleaguered powerhouse.
+Outside the ring, Trace had regained her bearings, and she still had control of the folding chair.
+The steel clattered into Alicia's mangled back, eliciting a cry of pure anguish.
+The rookie stumbled toward the barricade as the polo-clad woman wearing her blood like warpaint stalked closer and took another massive swing.
 Alicia saw the steel in time to throw herself clear and was momentarily confused when she still heard a sickening clang followed by a collective gasp from the crowd.

 Whatever it was had Trace momentarily distracted.
-She was even more distracted when Party Girl jumped off the ring apron and slammed the thumbtack keyboard between the Troubleshooter's shoulder blades.
-Alicia reached up and grabbed the barricade again to pull herself up to find a gaggle of I.T. staff huddled around an unconscious techie; she assumed there would probably be an email about it at Kat's office.
+She was even more distracted when Party Girl jumped off the ring apron and dropkicked the thumbtack keyboard between the Troubleshooter's shoulder blades.
+Alicia grabbed the barricade again and pulled herself up to find a gaggle of I.T. staff huddled around an unconscious techie.
+There would probably be an email about this at Kat's office on Monday.

 "That's my friend!
 Let me through!"
 There was that voice in the crowd again.
 It was close.
 "Miss Alicia!"

-Alicia wiped the blood from her eyes and forehead as she looked into the stands.
-"No way," she whispered, feeling goosebumps coming on.
-There was a stir in the crowd as the second row stood up to let the frantic, salt-and-pepper-haired office manager through, closer to the gap that had opened in the human wall.
-Elation and confusion commingled on Alicia's face as she blinked in disbelief.
+Alicia wiped the blood from her eyes as she looked into the stands.
+"No way," she whispered, feeling goosebumps rising on her arms.
+There was a stir in the crowd as the second row stood up to let the frantic, salt-and-pepper-haired office manager shuffle closer to the gap that had opened in the human wall.
+It couldn't be, but it was.
+Alicia blinked in disbelief.
 "Miss Maxine?!"

-Party Girl coughed for help over the boisterous crowd, "The Goon!"
+Behind them, Party Girl coughed and screamed over the boisterous crowd, "The Goon!"

-Alicia turned to find the bloodthirsty supervisor leaning over the middle rope.
-She had looped what looked like a phone cord around the fashion icon's throat and pulled it taut.
-Alicia and Trace leaned over the barricade as they struggled for possession of nature's cruelest joke.
-Trace reached over with her free hand and grasped for one of her opponent's french braids, while Alicia saw a fan chowing down in the second row and thought she could go for some nachos.
+Alicia turned to find Kat Cable had reached through the top and middle rope and looped what looked like a phone cord around Party Girl’s throat.
+Alicia and Trace leaned over the barricade, struggling for possession of nature's cruelest joke.
+Trace reached with her free hand for one of Alicia’s french braids.
+Meanwhile, Alicia thought she could go for some nachos.

-With one hand still firmly gripped around the affront to horticulture, Alicia threw herself over the barricade, stretching as far as she could for a second row audience member's plastic nacho tray.
-A triumphant, crimson smile crossed Alicia's lips as she grabbed a handful of jalapeños.
+With one hand still firmly gripped around the miserable affront to horticulture, Alicia threw herself over the barricade, stretching as far as she could for a second row audience member's plastic nacho tray.
+A triumphant, bloody smile spread across her lips as she grabbed a handful of jalapeños.
 She wheeled back over the barricade and mashed the soggy lump of pickled peppers into Trace's eyes, causing the Disgruntled Employee of the Month to release her grip on the fern and collapse to the floor, clawing at her face and screaming in fury and pain.
-Alicia grit her teeth trying to hold onto the fern as she pulled it back over the barricade as a few noodly arms in the front grasped for the wilted weapon in vain.
+Alicia grit her teeth trying to pull the potted fern back over the barricade while a few noodly arms in the front grasped in vain for the wilted weapon.

 You were a worthy adversary, fern.
 You may die with honor.

 In a single motion, Alicia whipped the hanging fern straight into the crown of Kat Cable's head.
-The clay shattered on impact, leaving both Party Girl's and Kat's faces and hair a mess of sweat, potting soil, and bright blue from about ten times too much Planter's Pal plant food.
+The clay pot exploded on impact, leaving both Party Girl's and Kat's faces and hair a mess of sweat, potting soil, and bright blue from about ten times too much Planter's Pal plant food.
 Kat dangled over the middle rope, completely limp.
-Party Girl reached up and grabbed Kat around the back of the head and dropped to her butt on the floor, snapping the former rugby player's throat across the center strand.
-Kat bounced off the rope and landed in a seated position, eyes closed, chin resting against her chest, not moving.
-Party Girl slid into the ring and sprinted into the far ropes, ricocheting back at speed.
-She leaped into the air as she passed by Kat and shot a scintillating side-kick known as The Unvitation into the motionless I.T.
-Faction member's temple.
-A hideous smack of skull and shoe leather echoed through the arena as Kat slumped to the mat.
+Party Girl reached up, grabbed Kat around the back of the head, and dropped to her butt on the floor, snapping Kat's throat across the center strand.
+The sadistic supervisor bounced off the rope and landed in a seated position on the mat, eyes closed, chin resting against her chest, not moving.

 "One!"

-Trace must have heard the count and sprang to her feet, rushing for the ring to try and break up the pin.
-Alicia spat another mouthful of blood onto the floor as she grabbed her opponent's shoulder and spun the teary-eyed combatant around before doubling her over with a boot to the midsection.
+Trace must have heard the ref and sprang to her feet, rushing for the ring to try and break up the pin.
+Alicia spat another mouthful of blood onto the floor as she grabbed her opponent's shoulder, spun the teary-eyed combatant around, and doubled her over with a boot to the midsection.

 "Two!"